PriyankaKumari-2002/Microsoft-Engage-22/readme.md

  $ Cornelia de Lange (CDL) <br>
  $ Turner Syndrome <br>
  $ Sotos Syndrome <br>
+**Methodology Used**
+> On top of VGGFace, I used four Fully Connected layers.
+Then, on top of it, three fully linked layers and an SVM classifier.
+The Transfer Learning method used  allowed to re-use previously learnt features. <br>
+> The SGD optimizer was employed with a very low learning rate of 0.0001 and a momentum of 0.9. <br>
+> When the validation loss stopped improving, a callback was defined in keras to reduce the learning rate by 0.1. <br>
+> In each example, the batch size was set at 32. <br>
+> As a baseline for good categorization, we try to reduce cross-entropy loss. <br>
+> The deep learning classifier has been created using the keras (v2) package. <br>
+> The Tesla K80 GPU is used to train the model. <br>
+> The accuracies stabilised around 100 epochs after a total of 200 epochs were run. <br>

 **Find all the Google Colaboratory notebooks of genetic disease detector here :**  https://drive.google.com/drive/folders/1wFTd4E8ubqkWdIrulmBdffUXk092Hk-m <br>
  🏥 **Immediate Hospital Finder** <br>
  🤖 **Voice Chat Bot**  <br>
  🧻 **Proper Documentation** <br>